SAP-samples/btp-setup-automator/usecases/other/discoverycenter/3638-kyma-multitenant/README.md

 # Instructions for running SAP Discovery Center Mission in btp-setup-automator

+The [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator) is an open source project to help developers setting-up their SAP BTP accounts quickly via various command line interfaces.
+The current script was designed to setup the account and spin up the application which is used by the Discovery Center Mission, [Develop a Multitenant Extension Application in SAP BTP, Kyma Runtime](https://discovery-center.cloud.sap/missiondetail/3683/3726/).

+The script will create a subaccount with the necessary entitlements and deploy the Easy Franchise application in the SAP BTP Kyma Environment.

 ## Pre-Requisites

 To use the tooling you first need to finish the following tasks:

-- Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial) or a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) (recommended) where you can make use of the free tier service plans
+- Get a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) where you can make use of the free tier service plans.
+It will also work with a trial account if you adapt some of the parameters.
+(See description below)
 - [Install a Docker engine](https://docs.docker.com/desktop/)

 > ⚠ NOTE: Be aware of the terms of Docker for usage in enterprises.
 For details see this [link](https://www.docker.com/blog/updating-product-subscriptions/).